mengtianjin/kineticmodel/README.md

 Project Overview
-This repository contains the models and data associated with our research on the pressure-dependent mass transport and reaction kinetics involved in the electrochemical reduction of carbon dioxide (CO2RR) to carbon monoxide (CO)
+This repository contains the models and data associated with our research on the pressure-dependent mass transport and reaction kinetics involved in the electrochemical reduction of carbon dioxide (CO2RR)
 To elucidate the underlying mechanisms of high-pressure CO2RR, this project relies on two primary computational models: a Diffusion-Reaction Model and a Kinetic Model

 Diffusion Model